martianbandit/Agentic-Coding-Framework/README.md

-# Argentic AI-Assisted Development Workflow Template
+# Agentic AI-Assisted Development Workflow Template

 ## How to Use

 1. Fork this repository to create a new project.
-2. Install all MCP @ 01_AI-RUN/Template/MCP-Server.json
-3. Just run in cursor / cline / windsurf with this prompt :
+2. **Configure MCP Servers & API Keys:** The file [`01_AI-RUN/Template/MCP-Server.json`](01_AI-RUN/Template/MCP-Server.json) lists the MCP servers used by this workflow.
+    *   **IMPORTANT:** This file contains **placeholders** for API keys (e.g., `YOUR_OPENAI_API_KEY_HERE`).
+You **MUST** replace these placeholders with your actual valid API keys for the respective services.
+    *   **SECURITY:** It is strongly recommended to **NOT** commit your actual API keys directly into `MCP-Server.json` if you plan to push this repository to a public or shared environment.
+Instead, copy [`01_AI-RUN/Template/MCP-Server.json`](01_AI-RUN/Template/MCP-Server.json) to a local configuration file (e.g., `mcp_config.json` at the project root or in a `.config/` directory), populate it with your keys, and ensure this local file is listed in your `.gitignore`.
+Your AI agent (Cursor, Cline, Windsurf) should then be configured to read its MCP settings from this local, uncommitted file.
+Refer to your specific AI agent's documentation for how to configure MCP server paths.
+3. **Initiate the Workflow:** Run the following prompt in your AI agent (Cursor, Cline, Windsurf):

---->  Read the full codebase and let's get started with '01_AI-RUN/00_Getting_Started.md
+---> Read the full codebase and let's get started with `01_AI-RUN/00_Getting_Started.md`

 ## Purpose

 This repository serves as a template and framework for initiating software projects using a structured, AI-assisted workflow.
 It provides a sequence of prompts (`01_AI-RUN/`) designed to guide an AI coding agent (like Cline, Cursor, Windsurf, or similar) from an initial user idea through market research, concept definition, PRD generation, technical documentation/specification updates, task breakdown, and finally into the implementation phase.

-The core goal is to leverage AI capabilities for efficient documentation generation and planning while maintaining high standards and human oversight, embodying a concept we term "Argentic Coding Logic."
+The core goal is to leverage AI capabilities for efficient documentation generation and planning while maintaining high standards and human oversight, embodying a concept we term "Agentic Coding Logic."

 **This repository is intended to be forked for each new project.** The AI agent will then work directly within the forked repository.

-## Core Concept: Argentic Coding Logic
+## Core Concept: Agentic Coding Logic

 This workflow implements a practical interpretation of "Argentic Coding Logic," inspired by principles of thoughtful design, iterative development, and the need for robust guidance when working with powerful AI agents.
 It emphasizes: